fossfreedom/suspend-plugin/README.md

 Enable Rhythmbox to suspend/shutdown your computer at the end of playing from the queue or playlist

+To use:

+ 1. set the plugin preferences option to either poweroff or suspend.

+ 2. For RB2.96 - 2.98 - enable the menu option Control - Poweroff to activate the plugin

+ 3. For RB2.99 and later - enable the menu option View - Powerof to activate the plugin

+ 4. Play your music from the playqueue or playlist.
+At the end of the queue, a dialog will be displayed with a countdown.
+ you can either, ignore the dialog and the computer will suspend/poweroff or interrupt the process.

 ##GTK3 Author

  - fossfreedom <foss.freedom@gmail.com>, website - https://github.com/fossfreedom